×

 Claire Ward

-Claire Ward is a Partner at Anthony Collins Solicitors LLP, specialising in local government law.
+Claire Ward specialises in local government law at Anthony Collins.
 Claire spent 20 years in local government working in Cumbria County Council and then Herefordshire Council, as the Council’s Monitoring Officer and Deputy Chief Executive.

 She now advises local authorities on all aspects of governance and decision-making.
 Claire has extensive experience across strategic, unitary, county, district, town and parish councils enabling her to guide authorities nationwide on effective governance practices.